NASA-PDS/registry/docs/source/install/docker-compose.rst

 Prerequisites
 *************

-Before using docker compose commands, it is required to install the following tools.
+It is required to install the following tools.

     * **docker** Can be downloaded installed as explained in https://docs.docker.com/get-docker/